The 5 Best Toy Shops in London

 It is so easy these days to not venture far from the comforts of the virtual trolley.
-There are no queues, no tantrums and everything is organised into various different tabs – so very orderly.
-However, London really does offer a magical and legendary British shopping experience, and it is home to many iconic toy shops.
-We recommend getting out there and visiting these in person for a long afternoon that both you and the kids will love…
+However, if you are yearning for a spot of real-life shopping (Covid restrictions permitting) London really does offer a magical and legendary British shopping experience, and is home to a number of iconic toy shops.
+We recommend visiting these exciting stores in person for a long afternoon that both you and the kids will love…

 Established originally in 1856 in Hoxton, Benjamin Pollock’s moved to Covent Garden in 1980 and is still one of the very few toy shops in the West End.
 Still selling their famous paper theatres, they also have a large range of books, puppets, music boxes and traditional toys.
 Hours of enjoyment and fascination for all the family, then head to the square nearby for daytime street performers that the kids will love too.
-44 The Market, Covent Garden, London WC2
+Benjamin’s Christmas Bazaar is now open.
+5A The Market, Covent Garden.

 This charming shop situated near Finsbury Park stocks the best range of the classic miniature animal figurines and accessories.
 A wondrous place filled with every Sylvanian accessory you could dream of, Sylvanian Families fans will want to stay there for hours.
 Start creating your own little village; the shop sells everything from a campervan to a Dentist set.
 Undoubtedly the best selection in town.
 68 Mountgrove Rd, London N5